EliasPhysics/cv-project/README.md

 # Human Face Colorization

 ## Overview
-This project focuses on human face colorization using deep learning techniques.
-The goal is to develop a model capable of converting grayscale facial images into realistic color images using convolutional neural networks (CNNs) and generative adversarial networks (GANs).
+This project focuses on human face potrait colorization using deep learning techniques.

-## Features
-- Converts black-and-white facial images into colored versions
-- Uses deep learning architectures like CNNs and GANs
-- Pretrained models for improved colorization accuracy
-- User-friendly interface for easy usage

 ## Dataset
 We use publicly available datasets: